bitnami/charts/bitnami/schema-registry/README.md

 ## Upgrading

+### To 6.0.0

+This major updates the Kafka subchart to it newest major, 19.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/kafka#to-1900).

 ### To 4.0.0

 This version bump the version of charts used as dependency in a major.
 Kafka from 12.X.X to 18.X.X ([here](https://github.com/bitnami/charts/tree/master/bitnami/kafka#to-1800) you can see the changes introduced in this version).